Skip to content

 for joints in trajectory:

-OPW solver is ~100x faster than KDL for supported robots.
-Configure it in your SRDF for production use.
+OPW is dramatically faster than KDL for supported 6-DOF arms.
+Configure it in your SRDF for production workloads.

 Next Steps